-Even if you have lived and travelled abroad before, you may find Saint Leo and the United States higher education system a bit different from your home country.
+Even if you have lived and traveled abroad before, you may find Saint Leo and the United States higher education system a bit different from your home country.
 To help you adjust and achieve success in all aspects of your new life, Saint Leo offers a variety of programs, clubs and events specially tailored to the needs of our international students.

 The Multicultural and International Services Office (MISO) is dedicated to helping international students throughout your entire time at Saint Leo.
 We start with pre-arrival advising, and continue to offer guidance on everything from academic support and immigration to American slang and holiday customs.

 A primary role of the Center for Global Engagement (CGE) Office is to serve as an intermediary between international students and the U.S. government.

 Got questions?
 We are here to assist, nurture and support: